-- A. (4:1-19:10) Prophecies of the Tribulation cover all seven years and emphasize the second half (the Great Tribulation), yet the entire period shows Christ's sovereignty as worthy to judge the world. - 1.
-(4:1-8:5) The first half of the Tribulation depicts Christ's sovereignty over Antichrist during this relatively peaceful period. - a) (Rev. 4-5) An introduction to the Tribulation judgments shows Christ's sovereign, heavenly position as the only one worthy to judge the world. - (1) (Ch.
-4) The awesome heavenly throne points to the greatness of God (and therefore of Christ also) who dwells there due to his work of creation.
+- A. Prophecies of the seven-year Tribulation emphasize the second half (the Great Tribulation) and show Christ's sovereignty as worthy to judge the world (4:1-19:10). - 1.
+The first half of the Tribulation depicts Christ's sovereignty over Antichrist during this relatively peaceful period (4:1-8:5). - a) An introduction to the Tribulation judgments shows Christ's sovereign, heavenly position as the only one worthy to judge the world (Rev 4-5). - (1) The awesome heavenly throne points to the greatness of God (and therefore of Christ also) who dwells there due to his work of creation (Rev 4).